Wateir/FzP/README.md

 If i forgot one, please open a issue.
 * The tool assume you have a propre Arch Linux installation (so with `base`)*

+## Usage

+Simply run `fzp` with any of the available options to manage your packages with ease using fuzzy finding.

+`./fzp list` List all package install
+`./fzp package {package name}` Show package options (e.g., check dependencies or remove)
+`./fzp remove {package name}`  Fuzzy find to remove a package
+`./fzp install {package name}` Fuzzy find and install a package from AUR and official repos.
+If a package name is provided, show packages matching the name or description (like pacman -Ss)

+`./fzp -s` Don't open the fuzzy finding menu on all screen

+> [!NOTE]
+>The usage section can not be always up to date, check `./fzp --help` for always the latest info